-We're Hiring: Program Manager Fellow
+We're Hiring: Program Manager Fellow - POSITION HAS BEEN FILLED

 The Women's Foundation is growing!
 We're looking for a Program Manager Fellow, offered through a partnership with the Momentum Fellowship Program at Philanthropy Northwest.

 Deadline to apply: April 12

 Women’s Foundation of Oregon seeks a highly motivated Program Manager Fellow to oversee our grantmaking efforts, service-provider relationships, and content-specific programming.
 The Program Manager is responsible for ensuring the successful implementation of our grantmaking efforts and public programs.
 They will also guide the Foundation’s efforts to support a vibrant and well-connected network of gender-specific service providers in Oregon.
 This role requires strong interpersonal skills and the ability to develop and nurture a wide variety of relationships.
 The Program Manager Fellow must be self-directed yet flexible and able to excel in a fast-paced, dynamic, often-changing environment is critical.
 This is a 24 – month, full-time position.

 The fellowship is offered through a partnership with the Momentum Fellowship Program at Philanthropy Northwest.
 In addition to opportunities at the Foundation, the Women's Foundation of Oregon fellow will be part of a regional Momentum Fellowship Program learning and networking cohort with peer fellows from other participating foundations.
 This will include participation in quarterly cohort meetings, coaching sessions, and mentoring/training opportunities.

 - Facilitate grantee outreach and annual grantmaking process

 - Apply knowledge, skills, tools, techniques to support, measure and improve grantmaking processes

 - Develop, nurture, and steward relationships with Foundation members, grantees, partners and other key stakeholders